durrrr91/ethereum-rest-wallet/README.md

-The project is hardcoded to work on Rinkeby test network The project depends on infura.io to connect to the Rinkeby test network
+The project is hardcoded to work on Rinkeby test network.
+The project depends on infura.io to connect to the Rinkeby test network.

 **Create wallet**